yugr/python-hate/README.md

 While an informal poll of the handful of Python programmers I know personally ... indicates a huge majority of people do not know of this feature ...
 ```

-To make things even better, tuple unpacking does work in Python 2.

 ## Problematic operator precedence